House Price Predictions in Ames, Iowa

 - While some errors are quite small, the largest error is 112.2%, so it would be advisable to do a human check before making an investment decision.

-It would also be interesting to analyze the observations where we had the largest errors to attempt to find some insights into what could be causing this deviation from the predicted price.
+It could also prove useful to analyze the observations where we had the largest errors to attempt to find some insights that could be applied to our models to help them take into account such differences.